-The Cambridge EMBA
+The Cambridge EMBA & the Global EMBA

-Who is the EMBA programme for?
+Who are our EMBA programmes for?

 This qualification is designed for senior executives who are now looking at leading roles within their organisations.
 The programme develops both hard and soft skills, providing practical, relevant knowledge to enable participants to excel in those leading roles.